 Evidence for Conservative Treatments

-Your physical therapist will first conduct a comprehensive examination to rule out the presence of any serious problems such as an injury to the nerves or spinal cord.
+Your physical therapist will first conduct a comprehensive examination to rule out serious problems such as an injury to the nerves or spinal cord.
 Whenever pain is present in your legs, the first objective of treatment is to decrease these symptoms.
-Disc problems are easier to manage once your pain is localized to only your low back.
+Disc problems are easier to manage once your pain is localized to only your lower back.
 This is called centralization.

 Exercise for Disc Herniations